AndyS1mpson/docker-coscheduler/README.md

 # Docker coscheduler
-Implementation of a computing task co-scheduler system (with other strategies) on a computing cluster, the main idea of which is to manage idle computer resources and reassign tasks between cluster nodes for greater efficiency.
+Implementation of a computing task scheduling system (with other strategies) on a computing cluster, the main idea of which is using co-scheduler approach to manage idle computer resources and reassign tasks between cluster nodes for greater efficiency.

 Using the blackbox approach for tasks, which is implemented using Docker.